zefr0x/krunner-currency/README.md

+> **Warning** : This repository/project is no longer maintained.
+I'm no longer using KDE's KRunner.
+If you are interested in the plugin, it's free software under the GPL-3.0 license, so you can create a fork and do any thing you want with it.

+If you want an alternative, [`Qalculate!`](https://qalculate.github.io/) is a good project, you can convert currencies using it.

 > **Warning** This plugin is not well tested and it should be improved.
 Don't use it for sensitive operations.

 # KRunner Currency